micromata/Baumeister/README.md

 ### Adjust settings via the Baumeister configuration file

-You can to change the most important settings without touching any webpack config by editing the JSON based configuration.
-You can store this your settings either in a file called `baumeister.json` (respectively `.baumeister.json`) or in a `baumeister` key in your `package.json` file.
+You can change the most important settings without touching any webpack config by editing Baumeisters JSON based configuration.
+You are free to choose to store your settings either in a file called `baumeister.json` (respectively `.baumeister.json`) or in a `baumeister` key in your `package.json` file.

 ```json
 {